falseAzure/infineac/README.md

-# finscape
+# InFineac
-Extracting Insights from Earnings Calls using NLP
+Extracting Financial Insights from Earnings Calls using NLP